Plan for PWR

 Units

-Leave room on your study list for the 4 units you’ll need for your PWR section: don’t enroll in more than 16 units before your PWR section assignment appears on your Axess study list.
+As you plan your quarter, leave room on your study list for the 4 units you’ll need for your PWR section.
+You will get your assignment before Axess opens for enrollment, which should make it easier to plan your schedule to include your PWR course, however the sync between assignment and official enrollment takes a day or two.
+Please don’t enroll in more than 16 units before your PWR section assignment appears on your Axess study list.

 Completing Your PWR Preference Form